realbathcat/EToH-XL-Auto-Publisher/README.md

 .\lune run publish.luau
 ```

-`"blank"` is supposed to be replaced
+`blank` is supposed to be replaced